-This is indeed another pebble tile shower floor problem, you need a high volume of grout than a normal tile.
+This is indeed another pebble tile shower floor problem that you need a high volume of grout than a normal tile.
 Pebble tiles floors need approximately 2.5X more grout than normal floor tiles.

-But, there is nothing wrong with using the extra volume of grout, however, it can create some bigger problem for a normal homeowner.
+Although, there is nothing wrong with using extra grout, however, it can create some bigger problem for a normal homeowner.

 For example, extra grout means extra cost.
 Hence, the cost of installation will be higher on pebble tiles floor compared to normal tiled floors.

-The second thing is selecting the right brand of grout became crucial.
-And, third, the pressure of tiles increased due to this dense fluid.
+The second thing is selecting the right brand of grout becomes crucial.
+Moreover, these grouts tend to wiggle due to constant water and pressure.

-As a result, chances of uneven or wiggle floors may develop in the future.
-Improper application of grout can also lead to various challenges like water leakage, gap, holes, and other issues.
+As a result, improper application of grout can lead to various challenges like water leakage, gap, holes, and other issues.

 6. Not best for feet

-The biggest marketing line of pebble floor tile is do-it-yourself(DIY) installation.
+The biggest USP of pebble floor tiles is do-it-yourself(DIY) installation.
 Indeed it is true that anyone can adjust the pattern of these tiles with minimum knowledge.

 However, if you don’t have experience installing tile floors, the wrong placement of pebble tiles could make the floor unpleasant and painful to your feet.

 Improper placement can lead to wiggling or uneven floors in the future.
-As a result, the comfort and aesthetic presence quickly disappear from your bathroom floor.
+As a result, the comfort and aesthetic presence may disappear from your bathroom floor.

 Additionally, some people are uncomfortable walking on pebble floors due to sensitive skin.
-That’s why an expert inspection and correct installation are crucial for the Pebble tile shower floor.
+That’s why an expert inspection and correct installation is crucial for the pebble tile shower floor.

 7. Not durable

-While regular tiles are durable and can be re-finished easily, pebble floors don’t last long.
+While regular tiles are durable and can be re-finished easily, pebble floors, on the other hand don’t last long.
 After a certain period of time, you’ll have to replace the pebbles with new ones.

 It’s because the pebble floor has high exposure to grout and sealer.
 That’s why they tend to wear and tear much faster than others.